IBM/super/README.md

 # Super: A CLI for the Serverless Supercomputer

+**Super** offers a zero-config and zero-code entry to your Cloud.
-**Super** runs a normal UNIX command line against Cloud data, using Cloud compute resources.
+Super runs a normal UNIX command line against Cloud data, using Cloud compute resources.
 Super takes care of hooking these complex and disparate resources together under one command: [`super run`](docs/commands/super-run.md).